Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Washington Monumental Treasures Honorable Mention: Exploring More Iconic Stops in the Nation’s Capital

-There are many monuments and museums that make Washington D.C. a unique and special place, and each one serves as a powerful reminder of the history and values that have shaped the United States.
+There are many monuments and museums that make Washington, D.C. a special place, and each one serves as a powerful reminder of the history and values that have shaped the United States.

 U.S. Marine Corps War Memorial–Iwo Jima Memorial-Bronze sculpture of six soldiers raising an American flag on a pedestal with historical event engravings.